View Contact Info

 Assessor's Office Staff & Credentials:

 The Town of Norwell has an assessing office has a staff of two full-time employees and one part-time employee who handle the day to day activities of the department, under the direction of the Board.
-The Principal Assessor is a Massachusetts Accredited Assessor, other office staff is not required to be accredited however, Norwell is lucky enough to have a second accredited staff member in the office full-time.
-Accredited Assessors are required to maintain their accreditation every three years under the guidelines set by the Massachusetts Association of Assessing Officers (MAAO).
+The Principal Assessor is a Massachusetts Accredited Assessor, other office staff is not required to be accredited.
+Accredited Assessors are required to maintain their accreditation every two years under the guidelines set by the Massachusetts Association of Assessing Officers (MAAO) through courses and meetings.